gefyrahq/gefyra/README.md

 ### Your First Bridge
+Make sure Gefyra is installed on your cluster (`gefyra up`).
+Some details of the installation depend on your Kubernetes' platform.
+Check out our [docs](https://gefyra.dev) for more details.

 Bridge a local container into an existing cluster.
 For a detailed guide please check out this [article](https://gefyra.dev/getting-started/k3d/#running-gefyra).
 1. Run a local available image with Gefyra: